What is at the core of virtually every conflict?

 1. Using Sen’s example as a model, what cluster of factors make up the essence of your identity?

-2. Reflecting upon a recent situation of conflict involving you, what factor of your identity was confronted?
+2. Reflecting upon a recent conflict involving you, what factor of your identity was confronted?
 How did that aspect of identity manifest itself?

-3. Can your identity change?
+3. Can your identity change or transform?
 Can conflict be a catalyst for change in a person’s identity?
 If so, how?

-Let's look at some of these issues in the next posts.
+Let’s look at some answers to these questions in the following posts.

 Helpful resources provided to 'living theology' subscribers.YES!